 You’ll find that nearly all of your clients are on Facebook.
 And while your particular social media strategy may or may not lean heavily on Facebook, having a Facebook business page with many positive reviews is vital.
 Because of the social aspect of Facebook, it’s relatively easy to ask for reviews on the platform.

 To prevent this, post reviews on your Yelp page slowly over time.
-One way to do this is to ask your clients to leave you a review by searching your profile on Yelp, rather than you sending them a link.
-Try not to send links to your Yelp profile, because reviews created this way can also be held back by the platform.
+One way to do this is to ask your clients to leave you a review by searching your Yelp profile, rather than sending them a link.
+Try not to send links to your Yelp profile because reviews created this way can also be held back by the platform.

 Realtor.com is another popular real estate site, though it gets less traffic than Zillow.
 Despite this, it’s still a good idea to get some reviews on this platform.
 People will likely come across your profile on the site when they’re researching the Realtors in their area.